 Verification of the authenticity of solar thermal collector or system certification can be determined using the following Internet links:

-While FSEC will maintain its existing certifications, it is encouraging solar thermal venders to apply for new certifications through SRCC as national certifications.
+While FSEC will maintain its existing certifications, it is encouraging solar thermal venders to apply for new certifications through SRCC or IAPMO as national certifications.
 Annual listing fees for the maintenance of FSEC certifications for solar thermal collectors and systems are $150 per vender plus $30 per collector or system.

 FSEC is no longer conducting standardized testing of solar thermal collectors and systems.
 A listing of accredited test laboratories that can conduct these standardized tests can be found online here.